karinlag/BIOS9000/1_velvet_exercise.md

 # Velvet practical

-Velvet is one of the firt assembly programs that was created for short read data.
+Velvet is one of the first assembly programs that was created for short read data.
 It is not frequently used today and is generally known for producing fragmented assemblies.
 However, one benefit with velvet is that it is a very fast program.
 We will thus first experiment a bit with velvet to see how various factors